 - Personalize our website for you;

-- To enable your use of the services offered on our website;
+- Enable your use of the services offered on our website;

-- To send you marketing communications relating to our company or carefully selected third party companies that we believe may be of interest to you, either in the form of a publication, or if you have expressly agreed, by e-mail or similar technology (you may inform us at any time that you no longer wish to receive marketing communications);
+- Send you marketing communications relating to our company or to carefully selected third-party companies that we believe may be of interest to you, in the form of publications, or if you have expressly agreed, by e-mail or similar technology (you may inform us at any time that you no longer wish to receive marketing communications);

-- To provide statistical information about our users to third parties (without such third parties being able to identify individual users with this information);
+- To provide statistical information about our users to third parties (without these third parties being able to identify individual users with this information);

-- To maintain the security of our website and prevent fraud;
+- Maintain the security of our website and prevent fraud;

-- To monitor compliance with the terms and conditions governing the use of our website (including monitoring private messages sent through our website’s private messaging service); and
+- To verify compliance with the terms and conditions governing the use of our website (including monitoring private messages sent through our website’s private messaging service); and

-Without your explicit consent, we will not provide your personal information to third parties for their direct marketing, or to other third parties.
+Without your explicit consent, we will not provide your personal information to third parties for their direct marketing or that of other third parties.

 Disclosure of your personal information

-We may disclose your personal information to any of our employees, officers, insurers, professional advisors, agents, suppliers, or subcontractors to the extent reasonably necessary for the purposes set forth in this policy.
+We may disclose your personal information to any of our employees, officers, insurers, professional advisors, agents, suppliers, or subcontractors to the extent reasonably necessary for the purposes set out in this policy.